|

 have not thought through the consequences, or they are hiding

 the consequences to help get their way on this system.
+Even assuming that all these financial and technical problems

 could be overcome, are we sure that the new system can be